Skip to content

 • plain - Plain text with all markdown formatting stripped.
 Useful when you need raw text without any formatting.

-• json - Valid JSON output.
-The model returns a JSON object or array.
-Useful for structured data extraction and API integrations.
+• json - JSON output.
+The model returns structured JSON.
+Useful for data extraction and API integrations.

 include array optional